 Despite all the progression in the world, women’s sexuality and womanhood are still shaped by the reproductive choices and circumstances in her life (using she/her they/their pronouns interchangeably).
+Infertility impacts our sexuality.

 It is a common view, that if they give birth, then automatically they lose their sexuality; because in our society motherhood does not go along with sexuality – “You are a mother now”.

-Therefore, womanhood, motherhood, and sexuality are combined into one existence, despite infertility or a voluntary choice to be childless.
+Therefore, womanhood, motherhood, and sexuality combine into one existence, despite infertility or a voluntary choice to be childless.
 Consequently, some women can lose their connection to raw sexuality just because they do not feel like they fit into the standard formula of womanhood.
 Feeling guilty of not being able to bear kids biologically, can cause feelings of not deserving pleasure or that there is no purpose for sexual experiences.
 It might become a very empty and dark experience, with the risk to lead to other mental health challenges.

 In addition to the feelings of “not fitting in or not belonging”, there is more pain in discomfort when it comes to sexual identity and infertility.
 There is grief that comes with infertility or the physical inability to give birth, and this can have a major impact on a woman’s sexuality and her perception of her womanhood.
 It can also come from an experience of miscarriage or abortion.
 The voice inside says, “you are not woman enough, because you cannot carry a baby”.
 This not-woman-enough voice can be very strong, and for some women, it can impact their overall pleasure and sexual desire.

 The focus of pleasure and enjoyment turns into creating results.
 For some couples, it takes years to recover their intimacy after “working hard on making babies”.
 In addition, some women struggle with finding intimacy with themselves as well, after experiencing medical procedures and boundary violations when it comes to their bodies and fertility procedures.
-Healing, patience, and love are needed to support women in getting their sexual selves back.
+Healing, patience, and love support women in getting their sexual selves back.
 Reconnection with one’s own body and especially with certain body parts is a big part of sexual empowerment and ownership that one deserves to have after this journey.

 Or that every woman wants or is physically able to give birth or have children.
 It’s also important to stop connecting a womb or a vagina to motherhood, instead of giving ciswomen, transwomen, and nonbinary people permission to define their womanhood and sexuality individually.
 There is freedom in having your own definition and going by your own authentic view and understanding of the world.
 It is a freedom that everyone deserves to have.
 Otherwise, there is no true reproductive choice, and there is no individual right to choose.
 We need inclusive sexual definitions, paradigms, and mindsets that comprehend the full range of women’s experiences.

 Women who choose to give birth will be sexual and feel empowered to experience erotica and pleasure if they desire it.
-Women who choose not to have children, should also be able to feel free and experience femininity, womanhood, and sexuality separately from trying to reproduce.
+Women who choose not to have children should also be able to feel free.
+They should experience femininity, womanhood, and sexuality separately from trying to reproduce.
 We need to help all women identify themselves as powerful, sexual, and vital without children.
 Because everyone is whole and complete as we are.